Regular Languages in the Sliding Window Model: Property testing in the sliding window model

 \begin{proof} Assume first that $L$ is $(\gamma(n)+c)$-trivial.
 Let $n \in \N$ be a window size.
-If $L\cap \Sigma^n=\emptyset$, then the algorithm always rejects, which is obviously correct since any active window of length $n$ has infinite Hamming distance to $L$.
-On the other hand, if $L\cap \Sigma^n \neq \emptyset$ then the Hamming distance between an arbitrary active window of length $n$ and $L$ is at most $\gamma(n)+c$.
+If $L\cap \Sigma^n=\emptyset$, then the algorithm always rejects, which is obviously correct since any active window of size $n$ has infinite Hamming distance to $L$.
+On the other hand, if $L\cap \Sigma^n \neq \emptyset$ then the Hamming distance between an arbitrary active window of size $n$ and $L$ is at most $\gamma(n)+c$.
 Hence, the algorithm that always accepts achieves a Hamming gap of $\gamma(n)+c$.